plone/plone.app.mosaic/docs/getting-started.rst

         ...  css=.plone-modal

-The selected layout can then be used as it is, or make it fully custom.
+The selected layout can then be used as it is, or it can be customized by adding, removing and formatting tiles.
 How to achieve this will be described later on.

 Let's select the basic layout: